-PRIVATE ROOMS AND APARTMENT/FLAT IN THE CENTER OF CHISINAU PLENTY AVAILABILITY
+PRIVATE ROOMS AND APARTMENTS IN THE CENTER OF CHISINAU

 TO BOOK OR WITH INQUIRIES, PLEASE, CONTACT MARISHA VIA EMAIL